Today, all industries are on the lookout for innovative and sustainable ways to do things – and the wood-based industries aren’t left behind.

 How Durable is Hemp Wood vs. Regular Wood?

-Hemp wood does not only look and feel like real hardwood, but it’s quite durable as well.
-In fact, it’s scientifically engineered to be 20% harder than oak.
-It has a density rating of 50-55 pounds per cubic foot and hardness of over 2000 N/mm².
+Hemp wood not only looks and feels like natural hardwood, but it’s also quite durable.
+It’s scientifically engineered to be 20% harder than oak.
+It has a density rating of 50-55 pounds per cubic foot and a hardness of over 2000 N/mm².
 The stability of this material is similar to that of the Brazilian Cherry.
+Additionally, the natural adhesives used to bind the hemp fibers together in Hemp Wood can make it more robust than traditional hardwoods, which often rely on synthetic adhesives that can weaken over time.

 Is Hemp Wood Waterproof and Moldproof?